FAQ

 8:00am Theory lesson – Paddling to the outside / Line-up

-9:00am Canopy tour option – The Flying Frog Canopy tour will lead you through the amazing cloud forest in the jungle!
+9:00am Canopy tour option – Zip line through the amazing cloud forest in the jungle!
 You can count on seeing many different types of animals as you are flying thru the air, including howler monkeys and sloths!

 11:30pm Surfs up at Playa Hermosa

-6:00pm Soothing deep tissue massage with our incredible US-licensed Massage Therapist!
+6:00pm Soothing deep tissue massage with our incredible Massage Therapist!

 7:30pm Dinner option: The Chicken Lady – enjoy some of the best local food in town!